-- a.
-Flexible Spacecraft with 38 modes, including 6 rigid-body modes, - b.
-Flexible Structure with 32 modes, without rigid-body modes, and - c.
-Rigid Spacecraft with only 6 rigid body modes
+- a. a flexible spacecraft with rigid-body modes, - b. a flexible spacecraft without rigid-body modes, and - c. a spacecraft with only 6 rigid body modes

-The datasets are processed by the flexible spacecraft modeling program to create the Space Station systems.
+The datasets are processed by the flexible spacecraft modeling program to create the flexible Station systems.
 The state-space systems are saved in systems file "FlexSpaceStruct.Qdr".
 In the following sections we will also design a jet selection logic that determines an optimal combination of jets to fire in order to rotate the vehicle in a direction demanded by the ACS.
 The jets in the Space Station models are represented as throttling devices with zero nominal thrust.